gabinsane/multimodal-vae-comparison/README.md

 The content of the config is following:
 ```
 general:
-  n_epochs: 500  # number of epochs to train
+[general]
-  n_latents: 16   # size of the n-dimensional latent vector
+  n_latents: 24  # size of the n-dimensional latent vector
-  obj: moe_elbo  # objective, for single modality training, use elbo/iwae/dreg.
-For multiple modalities, use moe_elbo/poe_elbo/poe_elbo_semi (produces better results)/iwae/dreg
-  loss: lprob    # how to calculate the loss, "lprob" (log_prob of a distribution) is better when using the MoE approach, for PoE better use "bce" (binary cross entropy)
+  batch_size: 64
+  epochs: 500  # number of epochs to train
+  obj: elbo # objective, only "elbo" is fully supported now
+  loss: bce # reconstruction loss, either lprob or bce. bce is more stable
   viz_freq: 100  # save visualizations every n epochs
-  model: 2mods   # if you train a bi-modal vae, set "2mods", for unimodal vae, set "uni" - this will take the dataset from modality_1 only
-  noisy_txt: False  # if you have numeric/text labels as one modality, you can make them noisy (for experimental reasons only)
-modality_1:
-  dataset: ../data/image  # path to the folder or .pkl file with the first modality train data
+  mixing: poe # multimodal mixing approach. either "moe" or "poe"
+  modalities_num: 2 # how many modalities to combine from the ones you fill below
+  exp_name: test # folder name to save the model in
+  pre_trained:  # you can add a path to a pretrained model to load as starting weights
+  llik_scaling: 0 # serves for balancing modalities with larger dimensionality.
+0 is automatic balancing, 1 is no balancing
+  seed: 1 # fixed random seed
-  type: img # how to treat the modality, mostly for logging/saving reasons, does not depend on the data type
+  mod1_type: img # how to treat the modality, at the moment use img or txt
-modality_2:
-  dataset: ../data/4096d.pkl  # path to the folder or .pkl file with the second modality train data
+  mod1_path: ../data/image # path to the first modality dataset (folder or .pkl file)
-  type: txt # how to treat the modality, mostly for logging/saving reasons, does not depend on the data type
+  mod2_type: txt
+  mod2_path:../data/3d.pkl
-  num_words: 3 # in case you use img-vec dataset with text vectors, enter here how many words does each data sample contain (default is 3)
+  mod2_numwords: 3 # if we use text encodings, enter the number of words in each sequence
+  mod3_type:
+  mod4_type:
+  mod5_type:
+  mod6_type:
 ```

-The arguments contain some additional hyperparameters which were included in the MoE code, however we did not yet test these so they remain default:

-- **`--K`**: Number of particles, controls the number of particles `K` in IWAE/DReG estimator (see the paper).
-- **`--learn-prior`**: Prior variance learning, controls whether to enable prior variance learning.
-Results in our paper are produced with this enabled.
-Excluding this argument in the command will disable this option;
-- **`--llik_scaling`**: Likelihood scaling, specifies the likelihood scaling of one of the two modalities, so that the likelihoods of two modalities contribute similarly to the lower bound.
-The default values are:
-    - _MNIST-SVHN_: MNIST scaling factor 32*32*3/28*28*1 = 3.92
-    - _CUB Image-Cpation_: Image scaling factor 32/64*64*3 = 0.0026

 ### Analysing
 After training, various reconstructions, sampling and embedding visualizatoins will be saved in the results directory.
-You can additionally analyse the data using these scripts:
+You can perform further analysis using the script `infer.py`

-- for likelihood estimation of data using a trained model, run `python calculate_likelihoods.py --save-dir path/to/trained/model/folder/ --iwae-samples 1000`;
-- for coherence analysis and latent digit classification accuracy on MNIST-SVHN dataset, run `python analyse_ms.py --save-dir path/to/trained/model/folder/`;
-- for coherence analysis on CUB image-caption dataset, run `python analyse_cub.py --save-dir path/to/trained/model/folder/`.